Covesville, Virginia

 Covesville is an unincorporated community in Albemarle County, Virginia, United States.
-Covesville is located 15.7 mi southwest of Charlottesville, Virginia and has a post office with ZIP code 22931.
+Covesville is located 15.7 mi southwest of Charlottesville and has a post office with ZIP code 22931.

 The community is listed on the National Register of Historic Places as the Covesville Historic District.
 In addition, Cove Presbyterian Church, Redlands, and Edgemont are individually listed on the National Register in the community.

 Covesville First Baptist Church is a historically Black Church in Covesville.
 On December 8, 1974, the church hosted Little Rev. Michael Dandridge in a benefit for the purchase of a communion table.
 This event was sponsored by Sister Marion Dowell.